Links on Super Easy may earn us a commission. Our Editorial Guideline.

 BeenVerified

-BeenVerified is a reputable people search tool that allows users to enter an email address and get detailed reports within minutes.
-After signing up for a membership, you can unlock the report, which may show you the potential owner and their possible photos, phone numbers, emails, address history, job, education, assets, as well as social media accounts and websites.
+BeenVerified is a reputable people search tool that allows users to enter an email address and get comprehensive reports within minutes.

 Spokeo

 Spokeo works in a similar way.
-By searching an email address, you may view the possible owner’s name and age, and uncover potential social profiles.
+By searching an email address, you may view the possible owner’s name and age and uncover potential social profiles.
 Unlocking Full Results will provide the person’s contact, address history, social profiles, court records, and more.

 Epieos is an advanced tool specialized in collecting and analyzing public information.
 By looking up an email address, you may check:

-- Whether an email address was leaked in data breaches, and where it was found.
+• Whether an email address was leaked in data breaches, and where it was found.

-- Associated Google account, photo, and services like Google Maps, Calendar, and Google Plus.
+• Associated Google account, photo, and services like Google Maps, Calendar, and Google Plus.
 These can be valuable hints about the owner’s online activities.

-- Social networks or websites where an email address is used, such as Skype, LinkedIn, GitHub, Esty, and Flickr.
+• Social networks or websites where an email address is used, such as Skype, LinkedIn, GitHub, Esty, and Flickr.
 It may pull account details with the owner’s name, photo, and even location.
 Some data is not available for non-subscribed users.

 Overall, our experience of using the free tier is satisfactory but not exceptional.
 It successfully retrieved information for most tested email addresses, with some notable findings such as Google accounts and photos and Skype profiles that showcased the owner’s name, photo, username, city, and gender.
 However, in most cases, the results were limited and not very helpful in identifying the owner.